Europa League round-up: PSV and Man United among four qualifiers

 Having come from 2-0 down to draw 2-2 at Rennes on Matchday 2, Fenerbahçe went one better at home, Emre Mor completing a stunning comeback from 3-0 down on 88 minutes.
 Amine Gouiri rifled in an early opener, laid on the second for Martin Terrier not long after Lovro Majer had a stunning effort ruled out for offside then slipped in the third himself.
 Enner Valencia headed one back before the break, and Miha Zajc's sweet free-kick on 82 minutes set the stage for Mor to make it 3-3.

-Key stat: The draw Fenerbahçe's five-game winning streak, while Rennes had won six in a row.
+Key stat: The draw ended Fenerbahçe's five-game winning streak, while Rennes had won six in a row.

 Best of the rest